magenta/magenta/magenta/models/onsets_frames_transcription/README.md

 Note that if you have the `audio_transform` hparam set to true (which it is by default), you will need to have the [sox](http://sox.sourceforge.net/) binary installed on your system.

-Note that if you run a training or an eval job on a platform other than an NVIDIA GPU, you will need to add the argument `--hparams=use_cudnn=false` when running that job.
-This will use a cuDNN-compatible ops that can run on the CPU.

 ```bash
 TRAIN_EXAMPLES=<path to training tfrecord(s) generated during dataset creation>
 RUN_DIR=<path where checkpoints and summary events should be saved>